Sharjeel50/lat-long/README.txt

 I would split the files up to make it more clear for other developers and so it is less cluttered, I would also find another way to sort my dictionary as the current way is confusing.
 I would also try to lower the time complexity of this application to get it as fast as possible.
-I would additionally find a way to make sure I don't call the API so much which further makes the application slower.

 What bits did you find the toughest?
 What bit are you most proud of?
 In both cases, why?

-I think the part I found the toughest was making sure I had the all the stores within the given radius and postcode, I am also proud of this part of the test for the same reason it being difficult.
+I think the part I found the toughest was making sure I had the all the stores within the given radius and postcode, I found this part of the test tough as I had to use an alternate method to get postcodes within a larger radius size.
+I am similarly proud of the same section of the test as I was able to come up with a simple solution.

 What's one thing we could do to improve this test?

 I think the test overall was very well and planned out though if I were to change it personally I would elaborate on ordering the searched stores from north to south.

+C:\Users\Sharjeel Jan\Desktop\Sharjeel_Jan_Tails_TechnicalTest\Tails\test\resources\stores.json